King and "Friends" Science Olympiad

 What is Science Olympiad?

-Science Olympiad is a national program in which students explore science through active, hands-on participation and competition, with an emphasis on problem-solving and team-building skills.
-Students participate in events designed to be fun, exciting, and challenging.
-Some events require knowledge of science facts and concepts, while others rely on knowledge of scientific processes, skills or applications.
-Students with varying abilities and skills can participate.
-The team spirit and good citizenship that students develop will benefit them throughout their lives.
+Science Olympiad is a program in which students explore science through active, hands-on participation and competition, with an emphasis on problem-solving and team-building.
+Students with varying skills and abilities participate in events designed to be fun and challenging.
+The team spirit and good citizenship they develop will benefit them throughout their lives.

 Who can participate?

-Current and former King students and friends from neighboring schools/areas in Grades 2-6 may participate in Science Olympiad; they may choose up to four (4) events.
-Students are encouraged to sign up for more than one event.
+Students in Grades 2-6 may participate in Science Olympiad, selecting up to three (3) events each.
+They are encouraged to sign up for more than one event.

 When and where are practice sessions and competition held?

-Sessions are held weekly (Sundays only), January 21 – March 4, 2:00-5:00 PM at the Goodyear Polymer Center at The University of Akron.
-Events run in 45-minute intervals and two events run at the same time.
-Sunday, March 4 includes final competition and the potluck awards celebration.
+Science Olympiad is held weekly (Sundays only), January 20 – March 3, 2:00-4:30 PM at the Goodyear Polymer Center at The University of Akron.
+Classes run in 45-minute increments and two classes run at the same time.
+Sunday, March 3 includes final competition and the potluck awards celebration.

 How can parents/guardians help?